MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Opportunities multiply as they are seized.
+> He who laughs at himself never runs out of things to laugh at.
-> -- Sun Tzu
+> -- Epictetus